mmfrenkel/pinnochios-pizza/README.md

 A customer may then add a customized item to their cart by clicking on the `Add to Cart` button, at which point the black cart icon at the top of the screen will show `(1)`.
-As a customer adds other items to their cart, the cart icon will increment until an order is placed.
+As a customer adds other items to their cart, the cart icon will increment until an order is placed (the cart below shows 2 items).
 Customers may also view the contents on their cart by clicking on this cart icon.

 <p align="center">